Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 Groups should make decisions about what a character can and can't do based on the fiction and precedent — as understood and agreed by all players and not just the GM.
 If unsure, make a ruling to keep things moving, but definitely revisit the topic during downtime to make sure everyone is on the same page going forward.

+## XP and Foreground Growth

+At the GM's discretion, you may earn **1 XP** per scene towards either Mythos or Logos.
+Foreground growth triggers when either rating reaches **6 XP**.
+Whenever this change occurs, reset both numbers to **0** and **rewrite** one of your Power Tags, your Mystery question, or your source of Refuge.

+If your Power Tags change during this process, adjust your **Balance** ratings to reflect any shift in dominance between your Mythos and Logos.
+If your growth seems especially transformative, the GM may suggest that you rewrite the name of your Mythos Theme or Logos Theme to match the new fiction.

+## Balance and Consequences

+If your Balance tips all the way toward **Mythos** and your Logos rating drops to 0, **you lose control of your character.** Their former identity is swept away by the living legend manifesting inside of them. _(The GM will help you create a new character to resume play.)_

+On the other hand, if your Balance completely shifts to **Logos** and your Mythos rating is 0, your character's mythic connection fades. **You lose your powers that you once held dear**. _(You may continue playing this character if you wish, but please discuss with GM to decide what's the happiesst, most practical option for moving forward.)_

 ## Stress Costs

 * **1 Stress to push yourself.** Add **1 extra die** to your roll. _(Max 1 push per roll.
 Pushes must be declared before you roll.)_